An interview with Dr. Maura Reinblatt with SHAPE MAGAZINE © Copyright 2016, SHAPE MAGAZINE, All Rights Reserved. By

 The majority of women are after slimmer lips for cosmetic reasons, says Reinblatt, adding that sometimes labiaplasty is medically necessary—like if your vagina interferes with day-to-day activities or causes you discomfort.

 But here’s the thing: Labiaplasty isn’t reserved for porn stars or those who want to look like Barbie.
-Reinblatt sees everyone from young women concerned about asymmetry and those who are self-conscious in tight fitting clothes to older women whose inner lips hang over their outer lips and cyclists who chafe (think: to the point of blistering).
+Reinblatt sees everyone from young women concerned about asymmetry and those who are self-conscious in tight-fitting clothes to older women whose inner lips hang over their outer lips and cyclists who chafe (think: to the point of blistering).
 Ow.

-“Most of time, people ask about labiaplasty because they’re not able to do the activities they want,” says Reinblatt.
+“Most of the time, people ask about labiaplasty because they’re not able to do the activities they want,” says Reinblatt.

 And when it comes to the fitness world, the procedure is more popular than you’d think.
 Reinblatt says a “good proportion” of her clients are athletes.

-“Some of my patients run; others are cyclists or triathletes who complain of rubbing with activity; and I have seen some women who are avid yoga-goers and are uncomfortable wearing tight clothes because they feel bulky in their pants,” she says.
+“Some of my patients run; others are cyclists or triathletes who complain of rubbing with activity, and I have seen some women who are avid yoga-goers and are uncomfortable wearing tight clothes because they feel bulky in their pants,” she says.
 Dang you, athleisure.
 (Watch out for these 7 Not-So-Pleasant Side Effects of Living In Workout Clothes.)

-“Other women are uncomfortable going swimming or wearing bathing suits or exercise clothes—so they avoid wearing them all together or avoid going to gym,” Reinblatt says, and some women simply seek the ‘cleaner’ look that’s been popularized by waxing in recent years.
+“Other women are uncomfortable going swimming or wearing bathing suits or exercise clothes—so they avoid wearing them all together or avoid going to the gym,” Reinblatt says, and some women simply seek the ‘cleaner’ look that’s been popularized by waxing in recent years.